lit/rfcs/rfcs/NNNN-decorator-roadmap.md

 ##### Requirements

 - Stage III has landed
-- Native decorators are shipping in all major browsers.
+- Native decorators are have been shipping in all major browsers for last 2 major versions.

 ##### Changes